Dystopia (song)

-"Dystopia" is a song by American heavy metal band Megadeth, written by Dave Mustaine.
+"Dystopia" is a song by American thrash metal band Megadeth, written by Dave Mustaine.
 It is the second and title track from their fifteenth studio album Dystopia, which was released on January 22, 2016.
 The song was released early on streaming services on January 7, 2016.

 Performances

 The song debuted live in Las Vegas, Nevada, on February 26, 2016.
 The performance was entirely instrumental.
 It is the most performed song from the album, being played over 280 times as of September 2022.